BY

 So, let’s take a closer look at each one.

 A sole trader is Australia’s simplest and most common type of small business structure.
-If you’re a sole trader, you’re the sole owner and operator of your business.
+If you’re a sole trader, you’re your business’s sole owner and operator.

 The Australian Tax Office (ATO) also allows sole traders to claim a 50% discount on capital gains tax if they dispose of assets after one year.

-The main downside of being a sole trader structure is that you incur personal liability for all business debts and obligations.
-If your business fails, creditors can come after your personal assets, such as your home or car.
+The main downside of a sole trader structure is that you incur personal liability for all business debts and obligations.
+If your business fails, creditors can take over your personal assets, such as your home or car.

-It’s worth mentioning you can start your business as a sole trader and change structures as your business grows; you’re not locked into this particular structure once established.
+It’s worth mentioning that you can start your business as a sole trader and change structures as your business grows; once established, you’re not locked into this particular structure.

-Like other structures, you must register for an Australian Business Number (ABN) and GST if your annual income exceeds the threshold.
+Like other structures, when conducting business as a sole trader, you must register for an Australian Business Number (ABN) and GST if your annual income exceeds the threshold.

-A partnership business structure is similar to a sole trader in that the partners are legally responsible for all aspects of the business.
-However, in a partnership, two or more owners share equally in the profits and losses of the business.
+A sole trader partnership business structure is similar to that of a sole trader in that the partners are legally responsible for all aspects of the business.
+However, here, two or more owners enter into a partnership agreement and share equally in the business’s profits and losses.

 Partnerships are also relatively easy and inexpensive to set up and have fewer compliance requirements than companies.
 However, each partner is jointly liable for all debts and liabilities incurred by the partnership.